 Tokyo Tokiwabashi Tower-A

-*This article is based on the interview conducted at an earlier date; some details may differ at the present time.
+*This article is based on the interview conducted in October 2019; some details may differ at the present time.

 Creating an Environment for Workers to Excel with Two Service Floors and a 7,000-㎡ Plaza Featuring Abundant Greenery

 Strategic Development Office

 Tokyo Tokiwabashi Tower-A Image / Mitsubishi Jisho Sekkei Inc.

 Upgrading the Functions of Essential Urban Infrastructure Succeeding the City's Heritage